 The Beats Solo3 wireless on-ear headphones connect with Apple devices and Siri via on-ear controls to play music and enable teens to take phone calls.
 Plus, they feature fine-tuned acoustics that maximize clarity, breadth, and balance for fantastic sound.
 And they last for up to 40 hours on a single charge.

 For teens looking for something small and compact that’s easy to tote around, Apple AirPods are the answer.
 They provide quick and easy access to Siri with voice commands and rich audio for music play.
 They also work via simple motion controls, starting to play automatically when they’re in-ear and stopping when removed.
 And they filter out background noise during phone calls.
-Plus, they can go for five hours on a single charge, and the compact carrying case holds additional charges – enough power for 24 hours of play.
+Plus, they can go for five hours on a single charge, and the compact carrying case holds additional charges — enough power for 24 hours of play.
 And if your teen likes to stay active, help them stay securely in their ears while they’re running, dancing, or playing sports with a set of AirPods ear hooks.

 If they need headphones that work with Google Assistant, check out the Google Pixel buds.
 These small in-ear headphones have similar features to AirPods.
 They provide rich audio and hands-free calling that filters out background noise and a case with backup power — plus, they work with Google Assistant through voice commands.
 And if your teen does any foreign traveling, they come with an additional cool feature: translating languages in real time.

 And for connectivity with Amazon’s Alexa, Bose’s noise-canceling wireless headphones are the best bet.
 They enable teens to tune out ambient noise when they’re studying with 11 levels of noise-cancellation.
 They can also control their smart devices with voice commands via Alexa.
 And they’re optimized for Google Assistant.
 For more options, see our article on the best noise-canceling headphones.

 If your teen dreams of becoming a rock star, you may be dreading the noisy band sessions in the garage.
 But know that learning to play the guitar sharpens your concentration, improves your memory, and is just plain cool.
 For beginning players, an acoustic guitar is best.
 The Fender beginner acoustic guitar bundle includes a bag, tuner, picks, and guitar strap so they can start playing right out of the box.

-Or go with the Squier by Fender Short Scale Stratocaster.
+For an electric, go with the Squier by Fender Short Scale Stratocaster.
 It’s a comfortable, beautiful guitar ideal for first-time electric guitar players due to its shorter length and hardtail bridge, which make tuning and chording easier.
-Plus, the relatively inexpensive bundle comes with guitar picks, a strap, a clip-on tuner, and an amp – everything they need to start playing.
+Plus, the relatively inexpensive bundle comes with guitar picks, a strap, a clip-on tuner, and an amp — everything they need to start playing.

 39. A Facial Cleansing Device

 Unless teens specifically ask for it, avoid well-meaning gifts like acne treatment sets, which are bound to misfire.
 But teens who’ve demonstrated an interest in beauty trends will enjoy receiving a gift of the latest gadget.
-The Luna 2 facial cleansing brush is a cult-favorite.
+The Foreo Luna 2 facial cleansing brush is a cult-favorite.
 It effectively removes 98.5% of dirt and makeup residue without using outdated bristles.
 Instead, it uses antimicrobial silicone touch points to cleanse the skin gently without causing irritation.
 Plus, it comes in a variety of colors.

 40. An Adventure